 This serves to decrease the illegal diversion of these medications.
 On the other hand, due to the prescriber’s and pharmacist’s enhanced responsibilities, this policy also tends to make it more difficult for a legitimate patient to receive these medications.
 Therefore, if the prescriber does not dot all the i’s, or cross all the t’s, then the patient may in good faith arrive at the pharmacy with their prescription but find it may not be honored.
 As an example, pharmacies require that the # of pills (e.g., 30 for a 30 day supply) be literally spelled out (i.e., the word “thirty”) on the prescription so that if this is not properly done the medication is denied.
 Similarly, each pharmacy may decide to create its own internal rules so that controlled substances may not be given for more than a 30 day period.

-The major side-effects of Strattera are dry mouth (although patients usually do not find it necessary to stop the drug for this and get used to it), nausea, and sleepiness.
+The major side-effects of Strattera are dry mouth, nausea, and sleepiness.
+Patients usually get used to dry mouth and do not find it necessary to stop the drug for this reason.

 a2 Type Drugs

-The third class of ADD drugs have in common that they work via activating specific receptors in the brain called the α2 type and which include Catapres (Clonidine) and Intuniv (guanfacine).
+The third class of ADD drugs work via activating specific receptors in the brain called the α2 type and which include Catapres (clonidine) and Intuniv (guanfacine).
 Although these are only approved by the FDA (Food and Drug Administration) for children and adolescents, they may be effective when they are utilized “off label” in adults.

 Other Drugs Used to Treat ADD

-The rest of the drugs used to treat ADD are not as useful overall statistically in a given population, but in any individual patient still may help either alone or combined with other medications.
-The first group in this miscellaneous category includes the wakefulness-promoting agents Provigil (Modafinil) and the chemically related Nuvigil (armodafinil).
-Although they are clinically related to stimulants, promoting wakefulness and arousal, their “mechanism of action” (how they operate on the brain) which is similar to antidepressants (norepinephrine reuptake inhibiter) makes them on the upside unlikely to be drugs of abuse but on the downside less effective for ADD overall than stimulants.
+The rest of the drugs used to treat ADD are not as useful overall statistically in a given population, but in any individual patient, they still may help either alone or combined with other medications.
+The first group in this miscellaneous category includes the wakefulness-promoting agents Provigil (modafinil) and the chemically related Nuvigil (armodafinil).
+Although they are clinically related to stimulants, promoting wakefulness and arousal, their “mechanism of action” (how they operate on the brain), which is similar to antidepressants (norepinephrine reuptake inhibiter) makes them on the upside unlikely to be drugs of abuse but on the downside less effective for ADD overall than stimulants.

 Next, drugs traditionally in the anti-depressant category may be effective for ADD but statistically less so than the stimulants, Strattera or the α2 agonists.
 These include Wellbutrin (bupropion), Effexor (venlafaxine) and the older tricyclic antidepressants (examples include Elavil [amitriptyline] and Norpramine [desipramine]).
 For the sake of completeness included here are dietary supplementation maneuvers such as with the trace elements zinc, iron, magnesium and iodine as well as omega 3 fatty acid supplementation, although it is recommended these be utilized along with traditional prescription drug treatment as they don’t do the trick alone.